-1. Waste water is held in batches.
+- 1. Waste water is held in batches. - 2.
+Each batch is treated, then sampled.

-- 2. Each batch is treated, then sampled. - 3.
-Each batch is only released when in-house sample results confirm the concentration is less than 3 ppm (note: The Action Level for a batch is 6 ppm).
+3. Each batch is only released when in-house sample results confirm the concentration is less than 3 ppm (note: The Action Level for a batch is 6 ppm).

 Results from water effluent monitoring are summarized in Table 26.
-Sample measurements are taken at the point of release, prior to mixing with non-process water.
+Sample measurements are taken at the point of release.
 Annual discharges for uranium are trended in Figure 10.
-Total water effluent releases are showing a downward trend.
-Decreased average uranium concentration at the point of release is attributed to changes in chemical usage for water treatment.
+Total water effluent releases are showing a steady trend.
 Results continue to remain low and below the Action Levels of 6 ppm (per batch) and 3 ppm (annual average).